nishantjoshi-007/ApplyAI/README.md

 ### 3. Configure Settings

+1. Click the ApplyAI extension icon in your Chrome toolbar
-1. Right-click the ApplyAI extension icon and select "Options"
+2. Click the **settings button** (⚙️) in the top-right of the popup, or right-click the extension icon and select "Options"
-2. Enter your Gemini API key
+3. Enter your Gemini API key
-3. Paste your complete resume content
+4. Paste your complete resume content
-4. Customize the cover letter template (or use the provided default)
+5. Customize the cover letter template (or use the provided default)
-5. Choose your preferred tone(s) for the cover letters (up to 3)
+6. Choose your preferred tone(s) for the cover letters (up to 3)
-6. **Fill Personal Details**: Complete your personal information for autofill (or use "Import from Resume" for AI assistance)
+7. **Fill Personal Details**: Complete your personal information for various use cases (or use "Import from Resume" for AI assistance)
-7. Click "Save Settings" and test the configuration
+8. Click "Save Settings" and test the configuration

 ## How to Use